 The truth about the avocado

 Avocados are known to be incredibly healthy.
 This particular fruit contains both monounsaturated and polyunsaturated fats.
 Avocados are particularly good for cholesterol levels.
 Because of the many healthy fats, this super fruit can give you a real boost in energy.

 All fruits have a positive effect on health.
 Blueberries are packed with fiber, folic acid and vitamin C. Blueberries also contain many flavonoids.
 However, more evidence is needed.

 Wonder vegetable broccoli

 Broccoli can rightfully be called a miracle vegetable: it is one of the healthiest vegetables you will find on the vegetable shelf.
 Broccoli is full of folic acid, vitamin C, and calcium.
 It also contains a substance called "Sulforaphane.
-There is evidence that this protects against cancer, but more research needs to be done to find out exactly how it works.

 Omega 3-bomb Chia seeds

 Did you know that one tablespoon of Chia seeds contains the recommended daily amount of Omega 3 fatty acids?
 The body converts this acid (also called alpha-linolenic acid) into other types of fatty acids.
 Whether this has an additional protective effect is still unclear.
 Chia seeds have more than one advantage: they are full of fibers and calcium and are also an asset in the diet of vegetarians.

 The inner beauty of the pomegranate

 The inside of a pomegranate looks like a rock wall full of rock crystals.
 The seeds of the pomegranate are like little rubies and also deliciously fresh and sweet.
 Pomegranate does not contain a lot of vitamin C. That is not a problem, because you already have enough of this vitamin.